kondukto-io/kdt/README.md

 `--async`: Starts an asynchronous scan that won't block process to wait for scan to finish.
 KDT will exit gracefully when scan get started successfully.

-`--insecure`: Uses an insecure HTTP client to skip verification of TLS to let self-signed certificates work.
+`--insecure`: If provided, client skips verification of server's certificates and host name.
+In this mode, TLS is susceptible to man-in-the-middle attacks.
+Not recommended unless you really know what you are doing!

-`-v` or `--verbose`: Prints more and detailed logs
+`-v` or `--verbose`: Prints more and detailed logs.
+Useful for debugging.

 #### Scan Commands Flags
 Following flags are only valid for scan commands.